 Let’s talk about it over drinks.

-On some lucky occasions you’ll actually be on the same map as your client, when that happens you must make that time count.
-With Geolocation you can pull up pin drops of nearby contacts and see exactly who is where in the area.
+On some lucky occasions you’ll actually be on the same map as your client when that happens you must make that time count.
+With Geolocation, you can pull up pin drops of nearby contacts and see exactly who is where in the area.
 Use Geolocation to initiate casual lunch dates or drinks after work.
-While an unscheduled meeting can come off as a hinderance, an invitation for food and drink inspires a positive response.
-Use Base’s map feature to maximize the time spent travelling for a similarly situated client meeting or cap off a leisure trips with a little business before you fly home.
+While an unscheduled meeting can come off as a hindrance, an invitation for food and drink inspires a positive response.
+Use Base’s map feature to maximize the time spent traveling for a similarly situated client meeting or cap off a leisure trip with a little business before you fly home.

 Winning the sale is about winning trust.
 Building trust is dependent upon building a relationship.
 When you go the extra mile and take advantages of tools like Geolocation you stand out in your prospect’s mind and come that much closer to closing the deal.